billwiliams/NLP/deep_n_grams/README.md

 Similarly to evaluate a model, Trax defines an abstraction `trax.supervised.training.EvalTask` which packages the eval data and metrics (among other things) into another object.

 The final piece tying things together is the `trax.supervised.training.Loop` abstraction that is a very simple and flexible way to put everything together and train the model, all the while evaluating it and saving checkpoints.

+An `epoch` is traditionally defined as one pass through the dataset.

+Since the dataset is divided in `batches` we need several `steps` (gradient evaluations) in order to complete an `epoch`.
+So, one `epoch` corresponds to the number of examples in a `batch` times the number of `steps`.
+In short, in each `epoch` we go over all the dataset.

+The `max_length` variable defines the maximum length of lines to be used in training the data, lines longer than that length are discarded.